IBM/operand-deployment-lifecycle-manager/docs/install/install-with-kind.md

 ## How to use mate operator to install services

-### 1. Update MetaOperatorConfig and MetaOperatorCatalog custom resource
+### 1. Update MetaOperatorConfig and OperandRegistry custom resource

-Meta Operator defines three custom resource definitions `MetaOperatorConfig`, `MetaOperatorSet` and `MetaOperatorCatalog` and it creates two example custom resources for `MetaOperatorConfig` and `MetaOperatorCatalog`.
+Meta Operator defines three custom resource definitions `MetaOperatorConfig`, `MetaOperatorSet` and `OperandRegistry` and it creates two example custom resources for `MetaOperatorConfig` and `OperandRegistry`.

 For the `MetaOperatorConfig`,
 `MetaOperatorConfig` defines the individual common service CR info: